Some of our services are closed or have different hours on the public holiday before the AFL Grand Final – Fri 29 Sept 2023

-As a property owner in Boroondara, you might receive a letter from Council stating that your property has been identified in a heritage study or citation and that Council intends to include the property in a Heritage Overlay.
+As a property owner in Boroondara, we might write to inform that we intend to include your property in a Heritage Overlay.
 You may wonder how this will affect your plans to develop the property.

 Owning a property in a Heritage Overlay does not prohibit you from developing the property.

-However, it does mean that you need to ask Council for planning permission before implementing certain designs.
+However, it does mean that you need to ask Council for planning permission before making certain changes to your house.

 Proposed Heritage Overlays and your property

-The process of introducing a new Heritage Overlay can take up to two years and includes decision-making at both Council and State Government level.
+The process of introducing a new Heritage Overlay can take up to 2 years and includes decision-making at both Council and State Government level.

 If the Heritage Overlay is ultimately introduced to your property: